degville/snap-docs/docs/tutorials/get-started.md

 vlc   3.0.4     videolan✓   -      The ultimate media player.
 ```

-The `✓` alongside *videolan* in the above output indicates that the snap publisher has been [verified](/).
+The `✓` alongside *videolan* in the above output indicates that the snap publisher has been _verified_.
 Verified publishers are trusted to produce and maintain high-quality packages and include institutions, foundations, and companies.

 ### Section categories